 Residential Life cannot guarantee singles or requests for specific learning communities.
 The roommate experience is also considered an essential part of American university life, and almost all exchange students are paired with a roommate since there are very few single rooms on campus.

 There are eight dining halls on campus with varying hours and dietary accommodations.
 Your meal plan (if you have one) is electronically encoded on your UConn student identification card (One Card) which you will need to provide when entering the dining facilities.
 Every on-campus meal plan permits unlimited access to the dining halls.

 All students residing in on-campus housing are required to purchase a meal plan except residents assigned to apartment-style housing.
-You can choose one of the three meal plans that range between $2,614 and $2,888.
-There is also an option for a commuter meal plan for $266 for those who choose to live in apartments or off-campus.
+You can choose one of the three meal plans that range between US$2,855.00 and US$23,154.00 per semester.
+There is also an option for a commuter meal plan for US$290.00 for 25 meals for those who choose to live in apartments or off-campus.
 Selection of the meal plan is done during the housing application process.
 More information about meal plans can be found on the Dining Services website.

 All international students are eligible to participate in UConn Storrs campus activities and events.
 Students are strongly urged to take part in campus life and join recreational activities on and off campus.

 The Student Union is the hub for student activities and serves many different purposes.
 There are different weekend trips and other activities scheduled through the Student Union Board of Governors, as well as other clubs and activities around campus.
 The Union has a food court, movie theatre, hair salon, ice cream shop, convenience store, quiet places to study, relaxing areas with televisions and various administrative offices.

 There are clubs for every interest, from sports clubs, to professional societies, service organizations, interest clubs, even clubs such as the ‘Free-thinker’s Club’.